brianvhong/Assay-Development/README.md

 - This cell-based assay is be performed on a 96-well plate.
 - New method is robust, most CVs <3%.
 - Works with ApoB-depleted plasma and isolated HDL (UC+FPLC).
+Does not work with untreated plasma (media clumps with plasma).
 - Works on multiple cell lines.
 Cells tested on J774A.1 and HMC3 microglia.